Asset Refinance

 Asset refinance rates sit below unsecured business loans for the same borrower, because the lender holds security.
 Bank and specialist lender rates run from roughly 6 to 15 percent APR, depending on asset, age and condition, loan-to-value ratio, and the business’s credit profile.

-Arrangement fees of 1 to 2 percent are standard.
-Some lenders charge a valuation fee on top.
-Always work out the net advance — cash received after fees — before comparing offers.
+Arrangement fees of 1 to 2 percent are standard, and some lenders charge a valuation fee on top.
+Always work out the net advance, meaning the cash received after fees, before comparing offers.
 The headline rate alone hides the real cost.
+We would always reconcile the net advance, not the rate.

 Risks to Understand

 The primary risk is losing the asset if repayments slip.
+When the production line itself is the security and a payment is missed, the lender can recover the very thing you trade on.
 In a sale-and-leaseback, the lender holds title, can terminate the lease, and recover the asset on default.
 You lose both the cash and the use of it.

-Refinancing a business-critical asset — the only van in a delivery fleet, the production line itself — adds operational risk on top of the financial exposure.
+Refinancing a business-critical asset, the only van in a delivery fleet or the production line itself, adds operational risk on top of the financial exposure.
 If it is repossessed, you may not be able to trade.
-Factor that concentration risk in before pledging critical kit as security.
+Don’t pledge the one thing the business cannot run without.
+Factor that concentration risk in before you sign.

 Asset Refinance vs Secured Business Loan